CulturalMe/meteor-slingshot/README.md

 File uploads can not only be restricted by file-size and file-type, but also by other stateful criteria such as the current meteor user.

+## Update to Version 0.8.0

+Cloud-specific libraries have been moved into dedicated pacakges.

+You will need to add to respective package that you are using.

+(i.e. For AWS S3 use `edgee:slingshot-s3`)

 ## Storage services